-As states and other jurisdictions seek ways to insure elections are secure and accurate, they are considering vote-by-mail as an alternative to the cost and perceived risk exposure associated with electronic voting machines and in-person polling places.
+As states and other jurisdictions seek ways to ensure elections are secure and accurate, they are considering vote-by-mail as an alternative to the cost and perceived risk exposure associated with electronic voting machines and in-person polling places.
 Four states (Oregon, Washington, Colorado, and Hawaii) have legislated all elections be conducted by mail.
 Twenty-one other states allow vote-by-mail in certain counties or for specific elections.

 Vote-by-mail has advantages, but how to handle the incoming ballots in a secure and accurate manner, while swiftly processing large volumes is a challenge jurisdictions must address as they consider making such a move.
 Chosen equipment must be reliable.
 Machine breakdowns on election day are problematic.
 The solution must also provide assurances of accuracy to allow lawmakers to switch to a vote-by-mail election process with confidence.